bassagan/etl-testing-fwk/tests/e2e/PYTEST_README.md

 - Access to the repository and necessary AWS resources
 - Basic understanding of Python, pytest, and boto3

+## Exercise 2: Discovering pytest and boto3

-## Setting up the testing environment
+### 1. Setting up the testing environment

 1. Set up the testing environment by running the provided script: